MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

    ![Game Manager - PlayStream - JSON event log](media/tutorials/game-manager-playstream-json-event-log.png)

-The result of an `ExecuteCloudScript` call includes a field called `Logs`, which is a list of log objects generated by the CloudScript function.
+The result of an `ExecuteCloudScript` call includes a field called `Logs`, which is a list of log objects generated by the CloudScript (Legacy) function.

 You can see the three log calls, as well as the log from the invalid HTTP request.
 The HTTP request log also makes use of the `Data` field, unlike the log calls.